Ink-33/OhMyStream9/README_EN.md

 ---

 Listen, dude!
 Did you know?
-In December 31st, 2021, `CentOS 8` ~~was finished! 🎉🎉🎉~~ Are you still using `CentOS 8`?
+It was December 31st, 2021 that `CentOS 8` reached end of life!  🎉🎉🎉
+Are you still using `CentOS 8`?
 Why not update to `CentOS Stream 8`, `Rocky Linux 8` or `AlmaLinux` ?

 Wait, don't you hear that `CentOS Stream 9` has already released?
 There are even `Nodejs16` , `Golang1.17.5`, `kernel5.14` and `glic 2.34` package indexes available!

 If you pursue new features and a `dnf` package manager, `CentOS Stream 9` is probably your second best choice!
 (The first one is still `Fedora`)

-Unfortunately my VPS provider doesn't provide `CentOS Stream 9` image, or even `CentOS Stream 8` image, so I have to use the outdated `CentOS 8` image, isn't that bad?
+But my VPS provider doesn't provide a `CentOS Stream 9` image, or even a `CentOS Stream 8` image, so I have to use an outdated `CentOS 8` image, wouldn't that be bad?

-Don't worry, with the method provided in this article, you can also upgrade to `CentOS Stream 9` on `CentOS 8`, with all your data kept and no need to reinstall system!
+Don't worry, with the method provided in this article, you can also upgrade to `CentOS Stream 9` from `CentOS 8`, with all your data kept and not have to reinstall your system!

 ## How to use

-**WARNING**: Upgrading a large version may cause the software or even the system to not work properly, so please be careful!
+**WARNING**: Upgrading a major version may cause the software or even the system to fail to operate properly, so please be careful!

 **TIPS**: Please read the whole article before you start the operation.
-If you encounter a problem, you can open an `issue` and create a `pull request` for a better solution.
+Fell free to open an `issue` when you encounter a problem.
+If you would like to share a better solution, please submit a `pull request` to help us improve the documention.

 ### Preparation